 Hayley M. D. Cleary, MPP, PhD, is an Associate Professor of Criminal Justice and Public Policy at Virginia Commonwealth University.
 Her work examines police interviewing and interrogation, adolescent development in legal contexts, and false confessions.

 Professor Ray Bull, DSc, is (part-time) Professor of Criminal Investigation at Derby University in England.
-His main area of interest is the investigative interviewing of suspects, witnesses and victims - thus he was a member of the committee that drafted at the request of the United Nations the 2021 'Mendez Principles of Effective Interviewing'.
+His main area of interest is the investigative interviewing of witnesses, victims, and persons suspected of a crime - thus he was a member of the committee that drafted at the request of the United Nations the 2021 'Mendez Principles of Effective Interviewing'.

 Abstract

-The techniques used to interrogate criminal suspects profoundly impact their decisions to confess, cooperate, or disclose information.
-Two prevailing interrogation approaches—accusatorial and information-gathering—differentially impact interrogation outcomes.
-Humane, rapport-focused techniques used in information-gathering approaches lead to more diagnostic confessions, greater cooperation, and more disclosure of crime-relevant information.
-However, few studies examine suspects’ perspectives about how interrogation techniques influence their decisions, and none examine a U.S. suspect sample.
+The techniques used to interrogate individuals suspected of a crime can profoundly impact their decisions to confess, cooperate, or disclose information.
+Research using different methods suggests that two prevailing interrogation approaches—accusatorial and information-gathering—differentially impact interrogation outcomes.
+However, confession, cooperation, and information disclosure are ultimately the suspected person’s decision, yet few studies directly examine their perspectives about how interrogation techniques affect their decisions, and none examine a U.S. sample.
 The present study assessed how interrogation strategies characterized by humanity, rapport, confrontation, and dominance/control predicted interrogation outcomes in a sample of 249 individuals incarcerated in two U.S. jails.
-Suspects who reported experiencing humane interrogation strategies were more likely to confess, cooperate completely, and disclose incriminating information.
+Respondents who reported experiencing humane strategies were more likely to confess, cooperate completely, and disclose incriminating information.
 Dominance/control-oriented strategies predicted partial confession (but not cooperation or disclosure), and rapport-based and confrontational techniques did not predict outcomes.
-Findings highlight humane interrogation strategies as likely the most productive strategies to adopt when questioning suspects.
+Findings highlight humane interrogation strategies as likely the most productive strategies to adopt in criminal interrogations.

 Keywords: interrogation, confession, cooperation, disclosure, suspect